 If you've been keeping cattle in the UK for any length of time, you'll know the British Cattle Movement Service (BCMS) inside out.
 It's been the backbone of cattle traceability since the BSE crisis in the 1990s.

 But change is coming.
-The Livestock Information Service (LIS) is set to replace BCMS, and the rollout is happening sooner than many farmers realise.
+The Livestock Information Service (LIS) is set to replace BCMS, though the timetable has now shifted.
 Here's what you need to know.

 What is LIS?